 There are no magic answers.
 However, EPA’s strategy is moving in a great direction, and by considering EPR (Extended Producer Responsibility), we might see some movement from the above recycling system.
 Another is diverting food waste, which is about a quarter of the waste going to landfills and a terrible thing to put in landfills as it produces the virulent greenhouse gas methane.
 Once we get composting facilities enhanced for post-consumer food waste, we can start composting compostable packaging and food containers that bio-degrade into compost at scale.

-All this takes is change.
+All this means change.
 The more we stay the same, the more trouble we will see from the degradation of the planetary system.
 Be a part of the change you want to see in the world.